 It’s within my nature that I want to know everything I can before undertaking a given project (I’m a project manager btw), and this was certainly a big one.
 Aside from the obvious apprehension over painful laboring, which pretty much everyone I met was already telling me about in excruciating detail, baby diapering became one of my biggest concerns.
 This diaper worry was initially bigger than how I was going to deal with all the other day-to-day baby issues, as I believed that all the rest would come instinctively.
 I naturally presumed that I was going to do whatever mothers have been doing for millions of years, so why worry?!
 Ultimately, things didn’t quite work out that way, but that’s another story.

-Over the months of my pregnancy, I did a deep dive research on cloth diapering to gather what information I could and learn the best way to proceed.
+Over the months of my pregnancy, I did a deep dive research on a number of baby related topics (see The Baby Knowledge Starter Kit).
+There certainly was an excessive amount of information to filter through and digest!
+But my husband and I were motivated, and we took the time to learn what we could about cloth diapering and the best way to proceed.
+Cloth diapering became my own personal mission, and there was a lot I wanted to know.
 The obvious questions included: What is it exactly?
 When did we start trying it this way and how?
 What can history teach us?
 How does it work in modern society?
 What types and brands are out there?
 How is it applied?
 What does the wash routine look like? (and the blatant big one) How to deal with the poop?
 It was quite an informational journey, and after having learned so much, I wanted to share my discoveries, and possibly convince some of you out there that cloth diapering really is the way to go!

 The First 6 Months With a Cloth Diaper